DIAGNijmegen/node21/algorithms/noduledetection/README.md

 # Nodule Detection Algorithm

-This codebase implements a baseline model, [Faster R-CNN](https://papers.nips.cc/paper/2015/hash/14bfa6bb14875e45bba028a21ed38046-Abstract.html), for nodule detection track in [NODE21](https://node21.grand-challenge.org/).
+This codebase implements a baseline model, [Faster R-CNN](https://papers.nips.cc/paper/2015/hash/14bfa6bb14875e45bba028a21ed38046-Abstract.html), for the nodule detection track in [NODE21](https://node21.grand-challenge.org/).
 It contains all necessary files to build a docker image which can be submitted as an algorithm on the [grand-challenge](https://www.grand-challenge.org) platform.
 Participants in the nodule detection track can use this codebase as a template to understand how to create their own algorithm for submission.